 5. DIVISION MERIT WINNERS.

 a) Ladies.
 This award is for the lady with the most league match wins in the season except where there is a tie; the greater aggregate points will apply.
 The winner will receive a Trophy plus a replica; the runner-up will receive a replica.

 6. CUP COMPETITIONS.

 Please note that player usage between teams does NOT apply in cup competitions.
-In addition all rounds will be limited to one match and played on the home drawn teams green on a Friday except for the semi-finals and finals which will be played on neutral greens.
+In addition all rounds will be limited to one match and played on a neutral green on a Friday, including the semi-finals and finals

 Games will commence at 2.00pm.
 No practice allowed.